 This section is under development.

+Pre-Fault Voltage Levels

 NPCC requires that the transmission system be designed such that equipment capabilities are adequate for fault levels with all transmission and generating facilities in service.
-In New England, the base case for short circuit studies include transmission projects that are In-Service, Under Construction, and Planned and generators that are In-Service, Under Construction, are included in FERC section of the ISO-NE queue at the time the study begins, or have an approved Proposed Plan Applications.
-Projects with a nearly completed PPA Study and that have an impact on this study are also considered in the base case.
+In New England, the base case for short circuit studies include transmission projects that are In-Service, Under Construction, and Planned and generators that are In-Service, Under Construction, that are subject to FERC jurisdiction as listed in the ISO interconnection queue at the time the study begins, or have an approved Proposed Plan Application.
+Projects with a nearly completed PPA Study and that have an impact on the area under study are also considered in the base case.

 Table 3-3 Short Circuit Voltages